pgroonga/pgroonga.github.io/news/index.md

 ### Known issues

-  * PGroonga may fail to create index while we execute 2 phases commit.
+  * PGroonga may fail to create index while we execute Two-pahse commit.
 [GitHub#269][Reported by Raif Atef]

 ## 2.4.2: 2022-11-29 {#version-2-4-2}